Fast and principled simulations of the SIR model on temporal networks: Methods

 To understand our algorithm, first consider a pair of nodes $(i,j)$ and assume one of them, say $i$, gets infected at time $t_i$.
 Now assume no other nodes can infect $j$ other than $i$.
 The infection process between $i$ and $j$ is then a Bernoulli process of a finite number of binary random variables with probability $\beta$.
 (Note that the corresponding part of the event-based algorithm for SIR on static networks is a Poisson process.)
 The number of Bernoulli random variables is the number $n_{ij}(t_i)$ of contacts between $i$ and $j$ for $t>t_i$.
 The probability that the $k$'th such contact will transmit the disease is given by

 One can sample such a random number $k$ by

 where $X$ is a standard, uniformly distributed random variable $X$ on the unit interval $[0,1)$.
-Note that the above operations take $\mathrm{O}(\log n)$ time (for a list of $n$ elements), compared to linear time for just scanning through the contacts.
+Note that the above operations take $\mathrm{O}(\log c)$ time (for a list of $c$ contacts between two nodes), compared to linear time for just scanning through the contacts.

 Using the above strategy, when a node $i$ gets infected, we can go through its neighbors $j\in\Gamma_i$, and calculate if $j$ could be infected by $i$, then which one of the contacts between $i$ and $j$ would transmit the disease.
-In the C code, this happens by calling a subroutine, \texttt{contagious-contact}, that takes $i$'s infection time $t_i$ and the list of contacts between $i$ and $j$, $\mathbf{t}_{ij}$, as input.
-Then proceed as follows: \begin{enumerate} \item Use bisection search to find the smallest index $k$ of $\mathbf{t}_{ij}$ such that $t_i<\mathbf{t}_{ij}(k)$. \item Add a random number $K$ generated by Eq.~\ref{eq:bernoulli} to $k$ and call it $k'$. \item If $k'$ is larger than $\mathbf{t}_{ij}(k)$'s number of elements, then return some out-of-bounds value (to signal that no contact will spread the disease).
+In the C code, this happens by calling a subroutine, \texttt{contagious-contact}, that takes $i$'s infection time $t_i$ and the time-ordered list of contacts between $i$ and $j$, $\mathbf{t}_{ij}$, as input.
+Then proceed as follows: \begin{enumerate} \item Use bisection search to find the smallest index $k$ of $\mathbf{t}_{ij}$ such that $t_i<\mathbf{t}_{ij}(k)$.
+Where $\mathbf{t}_{ij}(k)$ denotes the $k$'th contact of $\mathbf{t}_{ij}$. \item Add a random number $K$ generated by Eq.~\ref{eq:bernoulli} to $k$ and call it $k'$. \item If $k'$ is larger than $\mathbf{t}_{ij}(k)$'s number of elements, then return some out-of-bounds value (to signal that no contact will spread the disease).
 Otherwise, return $k'$---the contact between $i$ and $j$ that could be contagious. \end{enumerate}

-Assume that we, by the procedure above, found a time $t'$ when $i$ can potentially infect $j$.
-What could prevent this infection from actually happening is that either $i$ is no longer infectious, or $j$ no longer susceptible by time $t'$.
-For $j$ to be no longer susceptible, $j$ has to be infected by an individual other than $i$ earlier than $t'$.
-Thus, we do not have to remember potential future infection events of $j$ other than the earliest one.
-Whenever we calculate a new potential contagion of $j$, we update its future infection time.
-From this it follows that we cannot finalize the infection until there are no potential earlier infection events involving other nodes.

 From the previous section, we can see that our code needs a priority queue---a data structure where one can quickly delete the smallest element and insert arbitrary elements.
 There are many ways to implement a priority queue.
 For our situation (where we have to delete, update, and add elements), operating a priority queue of length $n$ has at least a complexity of $\mathrm{O}(\log n)$.
 Among algorithms with this complexity, we use perhaps the simplest one---a \textit{binary heap}.
 Apart from its simplicity, one appealing feature of using a binary heap for this problem is that updating the entry for an infected node already on the heap is very fast.
 Briefly speaking, updating a heap needs two types of sorting operations---\texttt{heap-up} and \texttt{heap-down}---where \texttt{heap-up} is much faster, and the only one needed to update elements already in the heap.
 We only use \texttt{heap-down} when we delete the smallest element.